 You can snap to vertices, midpoints, faces, etc. of 3D objects.
-This icon, discussed in Chapter 36, is used to turn this feature on or off.
+This icon is used to turn this feature on or off.

 Dynamic UCS

 You can use Dynamic User Coordinate Systems when creating or editing 3D objects.
 See Chapter 35 for more information.